nathan-watson-uk/midnightmap/readme.md

 cd MidnightMap
 ```

-Install the requirements
+Install the requirements:

 ```bash
 pip3 install -r requirements.txt
 ```

-Install random-user-agent
+Install random-user-agent and webtech:
 ```bash
 pip3 install random-user-agent
 pip3 install webtech
 ```

-Run the script and view the usage page
+Run the script and view the usage page:
 ```bash
 python3 midnightmap.py -h
 ```

-## Disclaimer
+## Disclaimer -

 The MidnightMap tool is provided for educational and research purposes only.
 By using this tool, you acknowledge and agree that: